 - Don’t subject you to long commutes or parking hassles

-- Connect you with students around the world through classroom forums, etc.
+- Can connect you with students around the world

-But remember, those online doctorate courses will require self-motivation and discipline.
+Online doctorate courses do require self-motivation and discipline.
 You will have to stay on top of things and keep yourself organized so you don’t fall behind!